HyunCafe/contribute-practice/contributing.md

 <h1> Directions </h1>

-- Go under the corresponding first letter for your github username (Try to follow alphabetical order precedence)
+- Go under the corresponding first letter for your github username.
+Arrange your username in alphabetical order based on the first letter, then the second letter, and so on.
+(For example, if your username is "JohnDoe", it should be grouped under the "J" category and placed in alphabetical order based on the next letter "o" and so on.

 - Follow this format:
   Your Github Username (Github Link)
   "One Goal for this current year"

+- Once you finished adding your username here, remember to copy and paste it into the readme.md in the same place so your username and quotes can be displayed in both!

 <br><h2> **Example** </h2>
 HyunCafe (https://github.com/HyunCafe)<br>